hspitzer2/bike_itours/notes.md

-    welcome, tree of choises, send to selcted page, give more details return to list or exit program problems to adjust: when user gives you a wrong number;
+    welcome, tree of choises, send to selcted page, give more details return to list or exit program problems to adjust: when user gives you a wrong number; I would like to add the name of the tour selected before the informaiton provided in get_details